KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 #### Day 8: Homework

-- Read Chapter 6 in Elements of AI, without answering the questions yet.
-We will work on this together in class next time.
+- Read Chapter 6 in Elements of AI.
+This time **answer the questions** because they are essays and have no right or wrong answers.
+We will discuss them in class next time.
+Be sure you also do the peer reviews of other submissions.
 - Make progress on your [final project](project.md).
 - Complete homework entry in your Fieldpad.